 This vegan cinnamon hazelnut granola is another recipe that was made with minimal pantry ingredients, with the exception of the hazelnuts.
 Including the spices it has just seven ingredients.
 If you like crispy, clustered granola, this is for you – the chia seeds and coconut oil help the granola form into clusters, and it stays crunchy for a long time.

 It’s not particularly sweet but I think the cinnamon helps to make it seem a little sweeter than it really is.
 The maple syrup, cinnamon, and hazelnuts go really well together and taste like autumn.
-If you can’t have nuts, try my seed granola recipe instead.
+If you can’t have nuts, try my grain free granola recipe instead.

 I made baked apples and topped them with this granola and some grated dark chocolate and it was excellent, so I recommend trying that if you try this granola.
 The apples I have from my omi’s trees exploded in the oven so I decided against taking pictures, but all you have to do is wash and core a couple of apples and bake them until they can be easily pierced with a fork.